Induction Bonding

-Bonding is a process of mechanically joining two materials using an intermediate material, such as an adhesive.
+Bonding with induction is a process of mechanically joining two materials using an intermediate material, such as an adhesive.
 Induction heating can be used to facilitate this bonding process by warming one of the bonded materials to the activation temperature of the heat-sensitive adhesive.

 bonding-thumb

-Free Induction bonding Application Notes
+bonding Application Notes

 image: Induction Bonding Steel CannulasInduction Bonding Steel Cannulas